For every serious student of music at Manhattan School of Music, attending concerts is a vital and important part of the total educational experience.

 Not all concerts are approved for concert attendance.
 Be sure the concert you attend is on the approved list.
 We cannot be responsible for erroneous or misleading information in individual concert advertising.
 The official list is the ONLY guarantee that a concert is approved for Concert Attendance credit.

 For each approved concert on the concert attendance list that you attend, you must bring your MSM ID card, as this will be the ONLY way your attendance at the concert can be recorded.
 If you have lost your ID card, you must get a new one.
 You will not be able to receive credit for the concert at a later time.
-Similarly, if you forget your ID card at home, you will not be able to receive concert attendance credit.

-At the end of the concert, the house ushers will scan the barcode on your MSM ID card with a scanner, similar to the ones in the cafeteria.
+At the beginning and end of the concert, the house ushers will scan the barcode on your MSM ID card with a scanner, similar to the ones in the cafeteria.
 This will record your attendance for that concert into a central database that will keep a running tabulation of your concerts.
 As the house ushers will not wait long after the concert has ended and ID card scanning has been completed, you should get your card scanned immediately at the end of the concert, after which point you may go attend to other business (congratulating friends, meeting conductors, etc).

 Attendance at fewer than 7 concerts in any given semester will result in a failure, as we do not roll over concerts from one semester to the next.
 Additionally, only concerts in multiples of 7 will fulfill additional concert attendance requirements.